fpsvogel/fpsvogel.com/src/index.md

 I'm Felipe, teacher-turned-developer.

-This site is where reflect on what I'm learning and how.
-Usually I write about Ruby programming, often with beginners in mind.
-See also [my "Learning Ruby" list](https://github.com/fpsvogel/learn-ruby).
+This site is where I reflect on what I'm learning and how.
+Usually I write about Ruby programming.
+You may also be interested in my ["Learn Ruby"](https://github.com/fpsvogel/learn-ruby) resource list.

 ### Recent posts